-The average fee that the students need to pay for studying LLM Corporate Law in India ranges between INR 9000 to INR 2,50,000, depending on the institute’s affiliation.
-Some of the prominent institutes that offers this course are NALSAR University of Law, The West Bengal National University of Juridical Sciences, Symbiosis Law School, National University of Study and Research in Law, Maharashtra National Law University, Mumbai, and Damodaram Sanjivayya National Law University.
+The average fee that the students need to pay for studying LLM Corporate Law in India ranges between INR 9,000 to INR 2,50,000, depending on the institute’s affiliation.
+Some of the prominent institutes that offer this course are NALSAR University of Law, The West Bengal National University of Juridical Sciences, Symbiosis Law School, National University of Study and Research in Law, Maharashtra National Law University, Mumbai, and Damodaram Sanjivayya National Law University.

-Students after completing the LLM Corporate Law course can opt for multiple roles and opportunities in various industries.
+Students, after completing the LLM Corporate Law course, can opt for multiple roles and opportunities in various industries.
 The students can opt for various roles, including Legal Advisor, Associate Lawyer, Legal Associate, Legal Manager, Legal Researcher, Corporate Lawyer, and others.
 They can earn between INR 3-5 LPA as a fresher and INR 6-10 LPA as an experienced professional.

 - LLM in Corporate Law Course Highlights